-This Small Business Saturday, follow the crowds to local stores across the region.
+This holiday season, find special gifts for your loved ones right in your own neighborhood.
 Your presents aren’t stuck on a boat somewhere – they’re right down the street.

 The Community Loan Fund spotlights some of the local businesses we work with who are offering great gifts, gift certificates, and other services online.